 - Among exhibits on the Local History Room door you’ll often find posted announcements of local history lectures, meetings, events, competitions, awards, recognitions, or opportunities, as well as samples of new local history publications or research findings.
 Please be aware that everything in the Room is non-circulating Reference Material, to be used only in the Room, with a Librarian present, in case additional assistance is needed.
 We take our role as long-term stewards of this material for the community and county seriously.
 (But, note that outside the Local History Room, there are often circulating copies of the same books in the Library's other collections -- check the Library Catalog -- and there is a photocopier in the Room, itself.)

-- As you enter the Local History Room, feel free to sign our Guest Book.
+- As you enter the Local History Room, feel free to say hello!
 Free handouts are in two racks on the table and on a spinning rack on the free-standing tan cabinet in the center of the room.
 Public seating is available at the two tables (to your left as you enter the room).
-Tables occasionally contain displays – esp. during Archives Month (Oct.) and NYS History Month (Oct.) – that can be temporarily moved for your convenience, if more workspace is needed.
+Tables occasionally contain displays - especially during historical commemorations and celebrations - that can be temporarily moved for your convenience, if more workspace is needed.
 Just ask.

 - Looking roughly straight ahead as you enter, is the Local History Reference Desk.
 Feel free to ask the Librarian on duty questions, for guidance and suggestions in using the Room’s collections, help locating material on topics in which you’re interested, and for useful contacts and leads to information, or for a quick orientation tour of the Room or Local History Website (if it’s not busy).